Posted on

 Suggested ICAO level for video: 5+

-1. What’s different about this version of the 737?
+4. What’s different about this aspect of the 787?

 Follow us on twitter here, Facebook here or Google+ here for more great content!